neilrussell6/state-management-and-testing/tutorials/1-using-state-for-dummy-data-simple-apporach.md

 > For this tutorial we will be creating an endpoint for memberProfile

+> **IMPORTANT**: this is not the actual process for implementing memberProfile, memberProfile is just being used as example,
+> so for this tutorial replace memberProfile with whatever you are actually implmenting, eg. memberProfilePassports

 ### 1) create an interface for your endpoint

 create ``src/app/interfaces/member-profile.interface.ts``